jetthoughts/jt.github.io/README.md

 </div>
 ```

-Where `team=site.data.team.miry` is the parameter sent to included template.
-So the fraction `miry` means team member's github name.
+Where `team=site.data.team.miry` is the parameter sent to the included template.
+So the fraction `miry` means a team member's github name.
-In that manner just copy-paste markup mentioned above and change parameter `team` with proper key (github name of a new team mate).
+In that manner just copy-paste markup mentioned above and change parameter `team` with a proper key (github name of a new team mate).

-If you want to move or arrange team mates inside team page simply change ordering of the markup wrappers.
+If you want to move or arrange team mates inside a team page simply change ordering of the markup wrappers.

 ##Portfolio

 ###Add new

-All portfolio items is located inside `_posts/portfolio/` dir and has __markdown__ format with some `yaml` data in the heading of the current file.
+All portfolio items are located inside `_posts/portfolio/` dir and have __markdown__ format with some `yaml` data in the heading of the current file.
 Typical settings in `yaml` format for portfolio item look like this:

 ```
 ---